bmarolleau/debezium-ibmi-demo/README.md

 ## ksqlDB Aggregations
 **draft - work in progress**

+In phase 2, optionnally, we will transform raw row-level changes with ksqlDB declarative SQL, so we can stream and aggregate records on the fly before publishing them to the MQTT topic.
+More precisely, we will aggregate orders, customers, and items into a single business event, and publish that enriched event to MQTT.

-The objective is to join streams using Kafka Streams and ksqlDB settings before publishing messages to MQTT.
+The objective is to join streams using **Kafka Streams** and ksqlDB before publishing messages to MQTT.

 ![mqtt ibmi ksqlDB](./assets/IBMi-DB2fori-Debezium-ksql.png)

 ````bash